algorithmica-org/algorithmica/content/english/hpc/data-structures/binary-search.md

 This function takes the current node number `k`, recursively writes out all elements to the left of the middle of the search interval, writes out the current element we'd compare against, and then recursively writes out all the elements on the right.
 It seems a bit complicated, but to convince ourselves that it works, we only need three observations:

-- It writes exactly `n` elements, as we enter the body of `if` for each `k` from `1` to `n` just once.
+- It writes exactly `n` elements as we enter the body of `if` for each `k` from `1` to `n` just once.
-- It writes out sequential elements from the original array, as it increments the `i` pointer each time.
+- It writes out sequential elements from the original array as it increments the `i` pointer each time.
 - By the time we write the element at node `k`, we have already written all the elements to its left (exactly `i`).

-Despite being recursive, it is actually quite fast as all the memory reads are sequential and the memory writes are only in $O(\log n)$ different memory blocks at a time.
+Despite being recursive, it is actually quite fast as all the memory reads are sequential, and the memory writes are only in $O(\log n)$ different memory blocks at a time.

-Note that the Eytzinger array is one-indexed — later this will be important for performance.
-You can put in the zeroth element the value that you want returned if the lower bound doesn't exist (similar to `a.end()` for `std::lower_bound`).
+Note that the Eytzinger array is one-indexed — this will be important for performance later.
+You can put in the zeroth element the value that you want to be returned in the case when the lower bound doesn't exist (similar to `a.end()` for `std::lower_bound`).

 ### Search Implementation

 We can now descend this array using only indices: we just start with $k=1$ and execute $k := 2k$ if we need to go left and $k := 2k + 1$ if we need to go right.
 We don't even need to store and recalculate the search boundaries anymore.
-To avoid branching, we can just do this:
+This simplicity also lets us avoid branching:

 ```c++
 int k = 1;